-NOT mutual combat No or minor medical attention required; no cuts or bruises Willful and unlawful force or violence upon another; clear aggressor d.
-Use of physical force, serious injury (discretionary suspension, discretionary expulsion) Can include mutual combat with serious injury Heavy bruises and/or cuts, broken bones; medical attention required Willful and unlawful force or violence upon another; clear aggressor Winter and anawith force of viorence upon another, erear aggressor e.
-Threat of violence Threat must be hate-motivated Vandalism or graffiti that is hate-motivated or conveys a racist or otherwise hateful message 14.
-Threats and Intimidation (discretionary suspension) a.
-Witness intimidation using harassment and/or threat b.
-Threat of death or grave bodily injury against school official, or against school property damage of greater than \$1,000. c.
-Bullying (including electronic acts) 15.
-Harassment (Grades 4-6) (discretionary suspension) a.
-Harassed, intimidated, or threatened a pupil or group of pupils or school personnel with actual or expected effect of: (1) disrupting class work; or (2) creating substantial disorder; or (3) creating an intimidating or hostile educational environment.
-16. Hazing (mandatory suspension) a.
+- NOT mutual combat - No or minor medical attention required; no cuts or bruises - Willful and unlawful force or violence upon another; clear aggressor - d.
+Use of physical force, serious injury (discretionary suspension, discretionary expulsion) - Can include mutual combat with serious injury - Heavy bruises and/or cuts, broken bones; medical attention required - Willful and unlawful force or violence upon another; clear aggressor e.
+Threat of violence

+- Threat must be hate-motivated - Vandalism or graffiti that is hate-motivated or conveys a racist or otherwise hateful message - 13.
+Threats and Intimidation (discretionary suspension) - a.
+Witness intimidation using harassment and/or threat - b.
+Threat of death or grave bodily injury against school official, or against school property damage of greater than \$1,000. - c.
+Bullying (including electronic acts) - 14.
+Harassment (Grades 4-6) (discretionary suspension) - a.
+Harassed, intimidated, or threatened a pupil or group of pupils or school personnel with actual or expected effect of: - (1) disrupting class work; or (2) creating substantial disorder; or (3) creating an intimidating or hostile educational environment. - 15.
+Hazing (discretionary suspension) - a.
 Engaged in, or attempted to engage in, hazing as defined in subdivision (b) of Section 245.6 of the Penal Code.

-The following mandated offenses that require expulsion recommendation: Commit or attempt to commit sexual assault or sexual battery Possessed, sold, or furnished a FIREARM (real, not a replica), or explosives Brandishing a KNIFE Selling a controlled substance (does not include alcohol) - Sening a controlled substance (does not include alconol)
+The following mandated offenses that require expulsion recommendation:

+- Commit or attempt to commit sexual assault or sexual battery - Possessed, sold, or furnished a FIREARM (real, not a replica), or explosives - Brandishing a KNIFE - Selling a controlled substance (does not include alcohol)